sdmp/sdmp.github.io/roadmap/index.md

 * Crypto specs have been written and validated as usable in multiple languages.
 * Crypto specs need to be clear enough to be implemented in any language.
-* Possible defense of RSA and Diffie-Helman?
+* Possible defense of RSA and Diffie-Hellman?

 ### `0.14`